 Many critics in the horror movie community hail the series as revolutionary.
-Conversely, pundits argue that the series lacks artistic value and is torture porn hidden in the thin veil of a film.
+Conversely, pundits argue that the series lacks artistic value and is gratuitous graphic violence in the thin veil of a film.

 Director Fred Vogel is credited with creating the unique signature look and texture that carries across the series.
 The films are presented as highly aged VHS tapes.
 The poor picture quality serves the secondary purpose of masking the details of the many graphically explicit gore effects.
 Not only is the August Underground series polarizing in the horror movie community, but the films are also revolutionary in the cinematic techniques they continue to contribute to the found footage genre.

 In the first film of the franchise, two serial killers go on a murdering rampage as one films the outcome from behind a video camera.
 In subsequent films, the two murderers invite a newcomer to join in a new killing spree and continue their violence unleashed during the first two films.

 7. Raw Films